HavaFuga/animal_parkour/README.md

 In Animal Parkour, the main objective is to guide your chosen animal from point A to point B through intricate parkour courses while collecting food items along the way.
 Your score is determined by the number of collected food items and the time spent

 ### Additional Challenge:
-- **Negative Points:** Some items may be considered trash; colliding with them will deduct points from your score.
+- **Energy Level:** Some items may be considered trash/unhealthy; colliding with them will lower your energy, which makes you slower.
 - **Enemies:** Beware of moving enemies! touching them results in a game over.

 ## Requirements